Building a better Lakewood | Learn about our new Welcome Center

 - All seating is in fixed pews.
 Additional folding chairs can be added if needed as well.

 - A handicap accessible restroom is only available in the lower level of the building and does require special access from staff through the exterior of the building.

-- Two single stall restrooms are available on the main level but cannot accommodate a wheelchair.
+- Two single stall restrooms are available on the main level.